pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice/docs/JSDOC.md

 **Extends PcAddOn**

-Add batch submit form to selection done using one `selectedRowsIds` within [PcTableMultiSelect][65].
+Add batch submit form to selection done using one `selectedRowsIds` within [PcTableMultiSelect][61].

-Form is renderer through a turbo frame which must be loaded with `loading="true"`.

-> Current integration does not yet support modal rendered with turbo `loading="lazy"`.

 To work, each `.btn-group` must set the following attributes: